After Moonves, CBS takeover possible in new media landscape

-NEW YORK — The resignation of longtime CBS chief Les Moonves won’t likely lead to drastic changes in network programs, but it could make the company ripe for a takeover as traditional media companies compete with upstarts such as Netflix and Amazon.
+NEW YORK — The resignation of longtime CBS chief Les Moonves won’t likely lead to drastic changes in network programs, but a related deal could make the company ripe for a takeover as traditional media companies compete with upstarts such as Netflix and Amazon.

 Moonves was ousted Sunday, just hours after the New Yorker detailed more sexual misconduct allegations against him.
 A dozen women have alleged mistreatment, including forced oral sex, groping and retaliation if they resisted him.
 CBS is on the hook for $120 million in severance if its investigation, being conducted by two outside law firms, finds no evidence of wrongdoing.
 Moonves has denied wrongdoing.